liangsongtaohit/reedsolomon/README.md

 property that any square subset of rows is invertible(and I think there is a way to optimize inverse matrix's performance, I need some time to make it)
 3. There are a tool(tools/gentables.go) for generator Primitive Polynomial and it's log table, exp table, multiply table, inverse table etc. We can get more info about how galois field work
-4. Use a "pipeline mode" for encoding concurrency.
-And I found L1Cache Size will be a good choice as the concurrency unit, it improve performance greatly
+4. Use a "pipeline mode" for encoding concurrency
+5. And I found L1Cache Size will be a good choice as the concurrency unit, it improve performance greatly(especially the data shard's size is large)
-5. Go1.7 have added some new instruction, and some are what we need here.
+6. Go1.7 have added some new instruction, and some are what we need here.
 The byte codes in asm files are changed to instructions now
-6. Drop inverse matrix cache, it’s a statistical fact that only 2-3% shards need to be repaired.
+7. Drop inverse matrix cache, it’s a statistical fact that only 2-3% shards need to be repaired.
 So I don't think it will improve performance much

 # Installation